 What do research and evaluations tell us?

 Universal pneumococcal conjugate vaccine (PCV) programs began for Indigenous Australian children in 2001 and all Australian children in 2005, and 13-valent PCV was introduced in 2011 (Meder et al. 2020).
-To help prevent pneumococcal disease it is recommended that Indigenous children are vaccinated with 13-valent PCV at two, four and six months of age, with an additional dose given at 12–18 months of age if living in Queensland, the Northern Territory, Western Australia or South Australia (NACCHO and The Royal Australian College of General Practitioners 2018).
-An assessment of the effect of PCV examined acute lower respiratory infection (ALRI) hospital admissions of Indigenous infants in the Northern Territory from 2006 to 2015, across three periods of different PCV use (Binks et al. 2020).
+To help prevent pneumococcal disease it is recommended that Indigenous children are vaccinated with 13-valent PCV at 2, 4 and 6 months of age, with an additional dose given at 12–18 months of age if living in Queensland, the Northern Territory, Western Australia or South Australia (NACCHO & RACGP 2018).
+An assessment of the effect of PCV examined acute lower respiratory infection (ALRI) hospitalisations of Indigenous infants in the Northern Territory from 2006 to 2015, across three periods of different PCV use (Binks et al. 2020).
 The study found that there was a 30% reduction in bacterial-coded pneumonia hospitalisations during the 2011–2015 period in which 13-valent PCV was used.
 The authors concluded that while the findings supported the use of this vaccine, one in five Indigenous infants continued to be hospitalised with an ALRI within their first year of life, and a combination of environmental and biomedical approaches are needed.

 Researchers have conducted a range of studies of respiratory disease services.
 These include a study in Western Australia that found that the implementation of an integrated COPD multidisciplinary community service reduced respiratory hospitalisations in the long term (Chung et al. 2016).
 A large pilot study in Queensland showed the importance of working with communities and Indigenous staff in the development and delivery of a culturally appropriate and accessible specialist respiratory service (Medlin et al. 2014).
 The Indigenous Respiratory Outreach Care (IROC) program aims to develop and deliver culturally appropriate specialist respiratory outreach services and resources to Indigenous Australians in rural and remote Queensland communities, improve access to specialist respiratory services; and increase awareness of lung health in Indigenous communities.
 A study of children attending IROC clinics found that the model of care led to significant lung function improvement for Indigenous children with asthma and bronchiectasis (Collaro et al. 2020).
 Researchers in New Zealand also found that Māori participants felt strongly discouraged to attend pulmonary rehabilitation when culturally appropriate communication and relationship-building was absent (Levack et al. 2016).

-While the mortality rate of Indigenous Australians due to respiratory diseases has fallen since 1998, most of this decline occurred prior to 2006.
-Since 2006, there has been no significant change in the mortality rate.
-Further, self-reported respiratory diseases, hospitalisation and mortality rates are still around twice as high for Indigenous Australians compared with non-Indigenous Australians.
-While rates of self-reported asthma and COPD for Indigenous Australians were similar in 2012–13 and 2018–19 (ABS 2019), overall, there was a 22% increase in the hospitalisation rate for Indigenous Australians due to respiratory diseases between 2004–05 and 2016–17.
+Over the decade 2010 to 2019 there has been a significant increase in respiratory disease death rates for Indigenous Australians and a widening of the gap with non-Indigenous Australians.
+Further, self-reported respiratory diseases, hospitalisation and death rates are still around twice as high for Indigenous Australians compared with non-Indigenous Australians.
+While rates of reported asthma and COPD for Indigenous Australians were similar in 2012–13 and 2018–19 (ABS 2019), overall, there was a 32% increase in the age-standardised hospitalisation rate for Indigenous Australians due to respiratory diseases between 2009–10 and 2018–19.
 Chronic respiratory diseases, especially COPD and asthma, are major contributors to the burden of disease for Indigenous Australians.

-Further research into individual respiratory conditions for Indigenous Australians is needed particularly in Non-remote settings.
-The aggregated statistics provide an unclear picture, with higher self-reported prevalence in Non-remote areas, but higher hospitalisations in Remote areas.
-The degree to which this reflects issues around access to health care and the severity of particular acute illnesses requiring hospitalisation in Remote areas, or the validity of the self-report survey data in Remote areas, is not clear.
-In Australia, a number of health policies have been implemented to reduce the burden of chronic respiratory disease among Indigenous Australians, including the Indigenous Australians’ Health Programme, National Strategic Action Plan for Lung Conditions and the National Asthma Strategy.
+Further research into individual respiratory conditions for Indigenous Australians is needed particularly in non-remote settings.
+The aggregated statistics provide an unclear picture, with higher self-reported prevalence in non-remote areas, but higher hospitalisations in remote areas.
+The degree to which this reflects issues around access to health care and the severity of particular acute illnesses requiring hospitalisation in remote areas, or the validity of the self-report survey data in remote areas, is not clear.
+Nationally, a number of health policies have been implemented to reduce the burden of chronic respiratory disease among Indigenous Australians, including the Tackling Indigenous Smoking program and Indigenous specific chronic disease support activities under the Indigenous Australians’ Health Programme, National Strategic Action Plan for Lung Conditions and the National Asthma Strategy.

 The data in this measure predate the arrival of COVID-19.
 An analysis of the impact of COVID-19 on Indigenous Australians will be a topic for future research.